RationAI/xopat/modules/webgl/README.md

-# WebGL in OpenSeadragon [NEEDS UPDATES]
+# WebGL in OpenSeadragon
 Module for WebGL-based post-processing of images.
 Supports arrays of images concatenated into one image vertically.
 Multiple images can be post-processed using various strategies (which can be dynamically changed) and the result is blended into one resulting image.
 It is highly customizable and allows for multiple contexts in use.

-A bridge javascript file enables plugin-like integration to OpenSeadragon.
+> A javascript bridge file enables plugin-like integration to OpenSeadragon.
 But you can use this module (except the bridge class obviously) for any suitable purpose, without employing the OpenSeadragon library.

-You can run multiple visualisation goals (ways of pre-defined visualisation style, e.g. what shaders-layers are drawn with what data); and each goal can define arbitrary amount of layers to render into the output canvas, using highly customizable shaders (downloadable from custom sources).
-These layers can be manually re-ordered, changed and further parametrized by the user in the real time.
-For more information on dynamic shaders, see `./shaders/README.md`.

-Constructors of both `OpenSeadragon.BridgeGL` and `WebGLModule` accept `options` argument
+Constructors of `WebGLModule` accepts `options` argument
 - `options.ready()` function called once the visualisation is prepared to render, for the first time only
 - `options.htmlControlsId` id of a HTML container where to append visualisation UI controls (basically appends the output of `htmlShaderPartHeader`)
-- `options.htmlShaderPartHeader(title, html, dataId, isVisible, layer, isControllable = true)` function for custom UI html controls (ignored if `htmlControlsId` not set)
+- `options.htmlShaderPartHeader(title, html, dataId, isVisible, layer, isControllable = true)` function to customize HTML rendering of the shader controls (ignored if `htmlControlsId` not set)
 - `options.resetCallback()` function called when user changes a value using shader controls and the shader layer requests update: here OSD bridge registers redraw event
 - `options.visualisationReady(i, visualisation)` function called once a visualisation is processed (which might result in error, in that case `visualisation.error` is set)
 - `options.visualisationInUse(visualisation)` called once every time if the visualisation was sucesfully compiled and linked (e.g. when user re-orders the layers or switches to this new goal)